 Know your entitlements before you land.
 If the package is ambiguous, get it clarified in writing.

-Private residential properties in Singapore cannot legally be rented for less than three consecutive months, per Urban Redevelopment Authority (URA) regulations.
-Only licensed hotels, serviced residences, and specifically approved properties can legally operate on short-stay terms.
+Private residential properties in Singapore generally cannot be rented for less than three consecutive months, per Urban Redevelopment Authority (URA) regulations.
+HDB flats typically require a minimum of six months.
+The issue isn't which platform you use — it's whether the underlying property is legally permitted to operate on short-stay terms.
+Only licensed hotels, serviced residences, and specifically approved properties can do so legally.

 The coordination problem nobody warns you about